Competition

 (3) Those conditions may be

-of a continuing nature and, if expressed to be so, shall be binding on and
+of a continuing nature and, if expressed to be so, are binding on and

 enforceable against –